aarmn/aa-script/README.md

 ## Soon

-- rmx single file deleting fake warn bug fix

-- check bash commands success funv (in stackoverflow code is ready to copy)
+- check bash commands success func (in stackoverflow code is ready to copy)

 - ask to install bashit and oh-my-bash as a suggest